When to Apply

 Apply by reciprocity only if you meet all of these criteria:

-- You have at least two years professional geologic work experience in your selected reciprocity state, and
+- You have at least two years licensed professional geologic work experience in your selected reciprocity state, AND

 If you do not meet all of these criteria, you must apply by examination.